2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Default Plugins and Apps

-BTCPay server comes with a standard set of Plugins (Apps) that can make BTCPay Server into an e-commerce payment gateway.
-With the additions of a Point Of sale, Crowdfund platform, and an easy Pay button, BTCPay Server becomes an easy- to-deploy solution.
+BTCPay server comes with a standard set of Plugins (Apps) that can turn BTCPay Server into an e-commerce payment gateway.
+With the additions of a Point Of sale, Crowdfund platform, and an easy Pay button, BTCPay Server becomes an easy-to-deploy solution.

 ### Point Of Sale

 One of the standard Plugins of BTCPay Server is Point of Sale (PoS).
-With the PoS plugin, a store owner can create a Webshop directly from BTCPay Server, the store owner does not need third-party e-commerce solutions to run a Webshop.
-The web-based PoS app allows users with brick-and-mortar stores to readily accept Bitcoin, without fees or a third party, directly to their wallet.
-The PoS can be displayed easily on tablets or other devices supporting web browsing.
-Users can easily create a home screen shortcut to access the web app quickly.
+With the PoS plugin, a store owner can create a Webshop directly from BTCPay Server; the store owner does not need third-party e-commerce solutions to run a Webshop.
+The web-based PoS app enables users with brick-and-mortar stores to easily accept Bitcoin, without fees or a third party, directly into their wallet.
+The PoS can be easily displayed on tablets or other devices that support web browsing.
+Users can easily create a home screen shortcut to quickly access the web app.

 #### How to create a new Point of Sale

-BTCPay Server allows Store owners to create a Point of Sale in multiple layouts quickly.
+BTCPay Server enables store owners to quickly create a Point of Sale in multiple layouts.
 BTCPay Server recognizes that not every store is e-commerce, and not every store is a bar or restaurant, and it comes with multiple standard setups for your PoS.

 When the Store owner clicks on "Point of Sale" in his left menu bar, BTCPay Server will now ask for a name; this name will be visible in the left menu bar.
 Click Create to create the PoS.

 ![image](assets/en/97.webp)

-#### Update newly created Point of Sale
+#### Update the newly created Point of Sale

-After creating a new PoS, the following screen will be to update your Point of Sale and add items for your store.
+After creating a new PoS, the following screen will allow you to update your Point of Sale and add items for your store.

 ##### App name